 Types of Business Insurance for Small Business

-Here are the most common types of business insurances for small business.
+Here are the most common types of business insurance for small businesses.

 - Professional Liability Insurance

-Professional Liability Insurance also called Errors and Omissions (E&O) Insurance; helps cover a negligence made by a business or an illicit action attached to your business.
-There is no multipurpose policy for this kind of insurance, since every industry has its own requirements and a customized policy will serve their purpose well.
+Professional Liability Insurance also called Errors and Omissions (E&O) Insurance; helps cover negligence made by a business or an illicit action attached to your business.
+There is no multipurpose policy for this kind of insurance since every industry has its own requirements and a customized policy will serve its purpose well.

 - Workers’ Compensation Insurance